 A draft interim report highlights an increase in trade and investment restrictions such as local content requirements, which can potentially raise input prices for industries that are increasingly globalised, and thus impede investment in downstream segments of the solar and wind energy value chains.

-The final report, due by end of 2014, will further assess the possible impacts of policy measures such as local content requirements, and discuss policy implications, with the view of achieving a level playing field for international investment in clean energy.
+The final report, due by early 2015, will further assess the possible impacts of policy measures such as local content requirements, and discuss policy implications, with the view of achieving a level playing field for international investment in clean energy.

 This project is jointly undertaken by the OECD Investment and Environment Policy Committees, with contributions from other OECD policy communities.